 - Great for those with limited dexterity: If you have limited vision or dexterity you may find it challenging to regularly replace small disposable batteries.
 A rechargeable alternative would eliminate this potential problem.

 - Convenience: Rechargeable batteries will give you a full day of power with overnight charging.
 Just like charging your phone, place it in the charger before you go to bed, and when you wake up in the morning you will have enough power to last the entire day.
+These batteries will also greatly reduce the amount of visits to the store, and they will also reduce the amount of money spent on non-rechargeable batteries.
+This amount of money can add up tremendously over the course of a few years.

 - Less maintenance: For some models, the battery will last for up to four or five years